Miyajima Island: Best Things to Do

 The great symbol of the island.
 This 18 m high/6 t red torii gate stands there to represent the island to us.

-Depends on tide, you can enjoy views of the red torii gate in totally different way.
-When the tide is high, the gate looks literally floating on the sea which are so mystical.
-It’s also great for photography that you can capture the gate without people around.
+Depending on the tide, you can enjoy views of the red torii gate in a totally different way.
+When the tide is high, the gate looks literally floating on the sea, which is so mystical.
+It’s also great for photography, as you can capture the gate without people around.

 An advantage when the tide is low is that you can actually walk to the gate and touch it.
 It’s great to see the magnificent gate close by and feel the energy of it with your hand directly.